cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 zram, and the gap between what zram is holding and what you actually need keeps widening.
 Great!

+Beyond the placement problem, there is also a real overhead being paid on both sides.
+Every page entering zram costs CPU cycles to compress.
+Every access to a page still in zram requires a minor fault and decompression back into main memory before it can be used.
+You are paying compression and decompression overhead entirely on data you are not actively using, while the data you do need grinds through slow disk I/O.

 ### zram writeback and its limitations

 Now, that's where the discussion would end if I was writing this a few years